jessemalone/ribocraft-jumbotron/README.md

-Sends raw image data from a hopefully 1-bit (monochrome) PCX image to a listening UDP port
+Sends raw image data from a hopefully 1-bit (monochrome) PCX image to a listening UDP port.
+Intent is to set contents of an 8x5 minecraft jumbotron.

 Usage: